020: Coverage

-The code serves a roughly circular area with a radius of 20 km from the centre of London.
-The Greater London boundary varies from 17 km to 32 km from the centre and consequently some outer districts are covered by adjacent codes and in some places the 020 code extends beyond the Greater London boundary.
+The code serves a roughly circular area with a radius of 12 miles from the centre of London.
+The Greater London boundary varies from 11 miles to 20 miles from the centre and consequently some outer districts are covered by adjacent codes and in some places the 020 code extends beyond the Greater London boundary.
 The code covers an area larger than the London post town where letters addressed to "LONDON" are delivered.

 The City of London and at least some part of all 32 London boroughs are within the 020 area code.
 There are six exchanges outside Greater London that use the 020 code.
 Communities outside Greater London that are within the code are Buckhurst Hill, Chigwell, Loughton and Sewardstone in Essex; Borehamwood, Bushey, Carpenders Park, Elstree and South Oxhey in Hertfordshire; and Ewell, Molesey, Thames Ditton and Whyteleafe in Surrey.

 There are eighteen exchanges within Greater London that do not use the 020 code.
 The six boroughs that have significant areas within other codes are Bexley, partly within the Dartford (01322) code; Bromley, partly within the Orpington (01689) and Westerham (01959) codes; Croydon, partly within the Orpington (01689) and Redhill (01737) codes; Enfield, partly within the Waltham Cross (01992) code; Havering, mostly within the Romford (01708) code; and Hillingdon, partly within the Uxbridge (01895), Slough (01753) and Watford (01923) codes.